FROM ECOLOGY

 The rose exists not only to please us and certain insects that share our infatuation for its flower; it exists to celebrate the joy of life in its own way: by blooming.
 A holistic love for the rose appreciates not only its seductive flower and alluring perfume, but the whole plant.

 Love is not only an abstract notion, it is an embodied feeling—we love with mind and body.
-We do not love a planet that’s a thousand light years away.
-Our body does not relate to it.
+We do not love a planet that’s a thousand light years away, because our body does not relate to it.

 A holistic view of the Earth understands that the whole is bigger than its parts.
 We can see that when we look at our own body: a human being is more than a jumble of organs, fingers, and toes.